-If any individual (student or employee) is a victim of sexual misconduct (including sexual assault, domestic violence, dating violence, or stalking), their first priority should be to get to safety.
+If any individual (student or employee) is a victim of Sexual Harassment (including sexual assault, domestic violence, dating violence, or stalking), their first priority should be to get to safety.
 They should next seek any necessary medical treatment.
-If you have been a victim of sexual assault, do not wash or change clothes, as valuable evidence could be lost.
+If you have been a victim of Sexual Harassment, do not wash or change clothes, as valuable evidence could be lost.

-Reporting Policy and Procedures for Harassment and Discrimination Complaints
+Reporting Policy and Procedures for Sexual Harassment or Retaliation Complaints

-Reports of discrimination, harassment and/or retaliation may be made using any of the following options.
+Reports of Sexual Harassment and/or Retaliation may be made using any of the following options.
 There is no time limitation on the filing of allegations.
-However, if the responding party is no longer subject to the University's jurisdiction, the ability to investigate, respond and provide remedies may be more limited:
+However, if the Responding Party is no longer subject to Herzing University's jurisdiction, the ability to investigate, respond and provide remedies may be more limited:

-1) Report directly to the Title IX Coordinator:
+1. Report directly to the Title IX Coordinator: